 What Brings International Students to Norway?

-Norway has experienced a substantial inflow of students in the 21st century.
-The number of students with foreign citizenship has increased from just over 5000 in year 2000 to more than 23 000 in 2018 (Fig. 1).
-This growth may seem like a paradox, given that Norway has few well known higher education institutions (HEIs), high living expenses, a language not widely understood, as a geographical location at the northern fringes of Europe.
+Norway has experienced a substantial influx of students in the 21st century.
+The number of students with foreign citizenship has increased from just over 5,000 in 2000 to more than 23,000 in 2018, as seen in Figure 1 (DBH, 2020).
+This growth may seem like a paradox, given that Norway has few well-known higher education institutions, high living expenses, a language not widely understood, and a geographical location at the northern fringes of Europe.

 Diku.
 (2019a).
 Tilstandsrapport for høyere utdanning 2019 (Annex report).
 Bergen: Norwegian Agency for International Cooperation and Quality Enhancement in Higher Education.